photon-src/rabdam-3/README.md

 RABDAM custom calculates per-atom BDamage scores, raw protein Bnet, and Bnet-percentile for protein crystal structures.
-It is a from-scratch implementation of the RABDAM 2 workflow created by the Garman Group at the University of Oxford
+It is a from-scratch implementation of RABDAM 2 created by the Garman Group at the University of Oxford (https://github.com/GarmanGroup/RABDAM).

 Use this near the end of refinement, or on deposited models, where per-atom B-factors are meaningful.